 Furthermore, the B550-E is equipped with WiFi 6, providing you with fast and reliable networking.
 Finally, it features 12 rear USB ports, making it easy to connect all your devices.
 Indeed, the board offers excellent connectivity and storage options.
 On the rear I/O, we would have liked to see a DisplayPort output as well, however.

 When it comes to aesthetics, it becomes quite clear that the board is targeted toward gamers and PC enthusiasts.
-It has a striking design with aggressive angles and RGB lighting.
+It has a striking design with aggressive angles and RGB lighting that can be controlled using Aura Sync.
 The build quality is excellent, and the overall aesthetics are very impressive.
 The board looks really good in high-end PC cases with tons of RGB lighting.

 From premium audio and networking to RGB lighting and onboard Wi-Fi, the ROG Strix B550-E has everything you need to build the best gaming PC.
 If you’re looking for the best of the best, the ASUS ROG Strix B550-E is the best premium B550 motherboard for you.